erick-santiago/Skippers-Revenge/README.md

 `D` - shoot

-`R` - To replay game after a gameover
+`R` - To replay game, after a gameover

 `Arrow keys` - To move up, down, left and right